gbLw1/microservices/docs/Kubernetes.md

 ### Create a deployment

+This will deploy your application to the Kubernetes cluster, running your application in one or more pods.

 1. Define a deployment file
    The deployment file is a YAML file that defines the deployment configuration.